 Name Stock Options (#) (1) RSUs (#) (2)

 Anna Protopapas 382,500 85,000

 Brian DeSchuytner 112,500 25,000

 Alejandra Carvajal (3)

 Michael Kaufman, Ph.D.
 112,500 25,000

 Timothy B. Lowinger, Ph.D.
 131,250 29,167

 Tushar Misra, Ph.D.
-(3) -
+(3)

-- (1) Each of these stock option awards has an exercise price of \$21.09 and vests in equal quarterly installments over the first four years after the vesting commencement date, January 15, 2021, generally subject to continued employment through the applicable vesting date. - (2) These RSUs vest over four years in four equal annual installments beginning on the first anniversary of the grant date generally subject to continued employment through the applicable vesting date. - (3) Ms. Carvajal joined the Company in April 2021, and Dr. Misra joined the Company in August 2021.
-As such, neither Ms. Carvajal nor Dr. Misra received an equity award in connection with the Company's annual equity grants in 2021.
+(1) Each of these stock option awards has an exercise price of \$21.09 and vests in equal quarterly installments over the first four years after the vesting commencement date, January 15, 2021, generally subject to continued employment through the applicable vesting date.

 Both Ms. Carvajal and Dr. Misra were hired in 2021 and received new hire equity awards upon commencement of their employment.
 New hire awards for our executive officers are generally in the same amount as the annual awards for our continuing executive officers.
 Ms. Carvajal was awarded an option to purchase 112,500 shares of our common stock at an exercise price of \$16.98 per share and 26,500 RSUs.
 Dr. Misra was awarded an option to purchase 112,500 shares of our common stock at an exercise price of \$11.56 per share and 25,000 RSUs.
 Each of Ms. Carvajal's and Dr. Misra's options vest as to 25% of the shares underlying the option on the first anniversary of the grant date, and as to the remainder of the shares at the rate of 6.25% per quarter over the next three years, generally subject to continued employment through the applicable vesting date.
-Ms. Carvajal's RSUs vest as to 50% on the first anniversary of the grant date, generally subject to continued employment through the applicable vesting date.
+Ms. Carvajal's RSUs vest as to 50% on the first anniversary of the grant date, and the remainder vest on the second anniversary of the grant date, generally subject to continued employment through the applicable vesting date.
 Dr. Misra's RSUs vest as to 25% on each anniversary of the grant date through the fourth anniversary of the grant date, generally subject to continued employment through the applicable vesting date.